 What is optional is the leather case, though, for US customers, Musicteck the distributor for Shanling, will very kindly throw in a case for free.

 You can get it in matching colors depending on your choice of DAP or clash, whatever floats your boat.
 You can get them in black, brown, red or blue.
-I love the brown but Shanling sent a red one which in this region is lucky and comes out ok in the pics.
+I love the brown but Shanling sent a red one which in this region is lucky and comes out okay in the pics.

 I do have a gripe with the leather case.
 Its rock-solid protects the player very nicely and there is just enough space to get at the controls.
 However, getting it off is a royal pain.